-How Pelico empowers MRO teams to think and act faster to navigate extreme complexity
+How MRO teams can think and act faster to navigate complexity

-An estimated 7.5 million flights have been cancelled over the first semester of 2020 because of the sharp decline in passenger traffic.
-Not exactly the best time for airlines to invest in brand new crafts, is it?
+An estimated 7.5 million flights have been canceled over the first semester of 2020 because of the sharp decline in passenger traffic.
+Not exactly the best time for airlines to invest in brand-new crafts, is it?

-For industrial services providers, increased demand for MRO operations — which are among the most complex industrial activities — comes with its share of challenges.
+For industrial services providers, increased demand for MRO operations — which are amongst the most complex industrial activities — comes with its share of challenges.

 A high-stakes business

-In aerospace, avionics or defense, the shelf life of some mission-critical components (like the seals holding together landing gear systems) is fixed by regulation, either based on running hours, on distance travelled, or on time elapsed.
-In addition to those parts subject to scheduled replacement at fixed intervals, other sub-components, like wiring, may require functional checks and replacing due to wearout.
+In aerospace, avionics, or defense, the shelf life of some mission-critical components (like the seals holding together landing gear systems) is fixed by regulation, either based on running hours, distance traveled, or time elapsed.
+In addition to those parts subject to scheduled replacement at set intervals, other sub-components, like wiring, may require functional checks and replacement due to wear-out.
 And, in case of failure, equipment obviously needs to be repaired or changed.

-MRO activities are characterized by high levels of criticality.
-For the clients, what’s at stake is nothing less than business continuity.
-Times of global pandemics excepted, airlines need to maximize fleet availability what’s a matter of economic viability.
-So they typically require third-party MRO providers to maintain or repair their equipment under extremely tight deadlines.
+High levels of criticality characterize MRO activities.
+What's at stake for the clients is nothing less than business continuity.
+Except in global pandemics, maximizing fleet availability is a matter of economic viability.
+To do so, airlines typically require third-party MRO providers to maintain or repair their equipment under extremely tight deadlines.

-The consequences of any day or hour of delay in delivery are huge, because it prevents the airline from meeting its commitments to its own customers.
-Have you ever arrived at the airport only to discover that your plane had been cancelled or delayed for “technical issues”?
-The story behind your missed business meeting or spoiled holiday experience may very well be a MRO service company which couldn’t perform the repair in time and didn’t dispatch a critical part needed for your plane to take off.
-Most of the people anxiously pacing the overcrowded boarding gate don’t know this.
-Actually, they couldn’t care less.
-What they’re thinking is: “I’ll NEVER EVER fly company X again”.
+The consequences of any day or hour of delay in delivery are significant because it prevents the airline from meeting its commitments to its customers.
+Have you ever arrived at the airport only to discover that your plane had been canceled or delayed for "technical issues"?
+The story behind your missed business meeting or spoiled holiday experience may come from an MRO service company that couldn't perform the repair in time and didn't dispatch a critical part needed for your plane to take off.
+Most people anxiously pacing the overcrowded boarding gate don't know this.
+Actually, they couldn't care less.
+They're thinking: "I'll NEVER EVER fly company X again."
 And the airline will certainly not shy away from blaming the MRO provider for the financial and reputational damage (from both that one missed flight and the domino impact on the rest of the flight schedule).

-In a fiercely competitive MRO market, any unnecessary delay, any unexpected hiccup can not only gnaw at cashflow and revenue, but also translate into lost accounts and declines in market share.
-So it is essential to minimize turnaround time and provide speedy, dependable service.
+In a fiercely competitive MRO market, any unnecessary delay or unexpected hiccup can not only gnaw at cash flow and revenue but also translate into lost accounts and declines in market share.
+So minimizing turnaround time and providing speedy, dependable service is essential.

 A world of complexity

-With so much at stake, you’d figure that MRO service providers would consistently deliver in time.
+With so much at stake, you'd figure that MRO service providers would consistently deliver on time.
 If only they could.

 High volatility requires extreme supply chain agility

 The first and foremost MRO challenge is a lack of visibility on inbound work.
-While it is possible to anticipate scheduled maintenance operations for long standing clients, there is no way to accurately predict equipment failure that’ll require repair or replacement.
+While it is possible to anticipate scheduled maintenance operations for long-standing clients, there is no way to predict equipment failure that'll require repair or replacement accurately.

 Besides, when receiving equipment (e.g. the THSA that provides stability for the aircraft) to be overhauled, you might know in advance that you'll need to change specific gaskets, but you'll only realize upon disassembly whether other sub-components require servicing, repair or replacement.

-Then, how can you figure out the nature and quantity of spares you need to have in store?
+Then, how can you figure out the nature and quantity of spares you need in store?
 MRO providers typically service multiple clients operating multiple makes of crafts, which each involve hundreds of specific parts.
-You can’t keep everything in stock, as stockpiling excessive amounts of spares will inflate your holding costs.
-Plus you may not be able to repurpose some of the unused parts due to limited shelf life or to regulation forbidding the use of older parts on newer equipment.
+As stockpiling excessive amounts of spares will inflate your holding costs, you can't keep everything in stock.
+Plus, you may be unable to repurpose some unused parts due to limited shelf life or regulations forbidding the use of older parts on newer equipment.

-To crown it all, some of the parts to be repaired or replaced belong to legacy systems and are no longer in production.
-Because clients want recently-minted components, shopping antiques on eBay is just not an option.
-You need to have those parts custom-produced, or to produce them yourself — here again, in the right quantities.
-Also, those legacy parts should be handled using the specific tools and techniques that were in use back in the days.
-This means that you need skilled labor who masters the art of, say, soldering in the ‘80s fashion.
+To crown it all, some parts to be repaired or replaced belong to legacy systems and are no longer in production.
+Because clients want recently minted components, shopping for antiques on eBay is just not an option.
+You need to have those parts custom-produced or to produce them yourself — here again, in the right quantities.
+Also, those legacy parts should be handled using the specific tools and techniques that were used back in the day.
+This means that you need skilled labor who masters the art of, say, soldering in the '80s fashion.

-Even if you have the right parts and the right skills at the right time, you’re not out of the woods yet.
+Even if you have the right parts and the right skills at the right time, you're not out of the woods yet.
 As we said, time is of the essence.
-Working under extremely tight deadlines, there is no room for error.
+Working under extremely tight deadlines leaves no room for error.
 The planning and completion of the sequence of repair operations needs to be clocked to the minute.
-Initial inspection, disassembly, diagnostic, part availability check, supply, repair, assembly, quality control… Every step along the line needs to be performed within the allotted time, and any deviation from schedule can be fatal.
+Initial inspection disassembly, diagnostic, part availability check, supply, repair, assembly, quality control… Every step along the line needs to be performed within the allotted time, and any deviation from schedule can be fatal.

-This is why, after planning and scheduling operations, MRO managers typically spend the bulk of their time tracking progress, visiting each workstation to make sure everything is going as planned and stays on track to timely completion.
-When (not if, when) problems such as missing parts and bottlenecks arise, they need to prioritize the issues and come up with immediate mitigation strategies — for instance ordering the parts.
+This is why, after planning and scheduling operations, MRO managers typically spend the bulk of their time tracking progress, visiting each workstation to ensure everything is going as planned and staying on track to timely completion.
+When (not if, when) problems such as missing parts and bottlenecks arise, they need to prioritize the issues and come up with immediate mitigation strategies — for instance, ordering the parts.

-Because of the multiplicity of the tasks to check, control and monitor, MRO managers tend to detect problems too late.
-Small delays pile up and eventually require taking costly emergency measures — having people work overtime to produce the missing components or catch up on the repair and assembly backlog, hiring special express transportation services to dispatch the equipment where needed… With no guarantee whatsoever that those desperate measures will suffice to meet delivery commitments.
+Because of the diversity of the tasks to check, control, and monitor, MRO managers tend to detect problems too late.
+Small dela s pile up and eventually require costly emergency measures — having people work overtime to produce the missing components or catch up on the repair and assembly backlog, hiring special express transportation services to dispatch the equipment where needed, etc… With no guarantee whatsoever that those desperate measures will suffice to meet delivery commitments.